muazsh/Mockingbird/README.md

 EXPECT_EQ(15, created.y);
 ```

-As an alternative of injecting a function, a lambda can be injected as well like:
+As an alternative of injecting a function, a lambda can be injected as well in case it needs no capture like:
 ```c++
 FooMock fooMock;
 auto lambda = [](int x, int y)->const MyStruct{ return MyStruct{ x + 10, y + 10 }; };